 This hotel is close to the beach, and it comes with a lounge bar that hosts comedians, live singers and tribute acts.

-It’s a minute’s walk to the sandy cove at Cal d’es Pou and Cala Egos, a little place dotted with shops and restaurants.
-And there’s a marina complete with cafés and bars just 5 minutes’ walk away.
+It’s a minute’s walk to the sandy cove at Cal d’es Pou and Cala Egos, a little area of Cala d'Or dotted with shops and restaurants.
+And there’s a marina complete with cafés and bars just five minutes’ walk away.

 TripAdvisor Traveller Rating